 - 1. You are not permitted to register for both courses in the same year. - 2.
-You have a maximum of three examination attempts at both courses combined. - 3.
-You have a maximum of six examination attempts at both courses combined.
+You have a maximum of three assessment attempts at both courses combined.
+Having passed a course in one year, you are not permitted to take the excluded course in any subsequent year, unless transferring programmes and where rule 5 may be applicable. - 3.
+You have a maximum of six assessment attempts at both courses combined.
 Having passed a course in one year, you are permitted to take the excluded course in any subsequent year. - 4.
 If you have three failed attempts at a course, you may not transfer to a programme where the excluded course is a compulsory course.
 If you have attempts remaining, you may carry these attempts upon transfer, subject to rule 2 above. - 5.
-If you pass a course and transfer to a programme for which the excluded course is compulsory you must discard the course already passed and register for the excluded course. - 6.
-If you pass a course and transfer to a programme for which the excluded course is compulsory, you do not need to discard the pass and you may receive credit for the passed course.
+If you pass a course and transfer to a programme for which the excluded course is compulsory you must discard the course already passed and register for the excluded course. - If you pass a course and transfer to a programme for which the excluded course is compulsory, you do not need to discard the pass and you may receive credit for the passed course.